diegomad14/jira2notion/README.md

 Jira and Notion field names are linked in `app/field_map.yaml`.
 Each entry defines a `jira_field: notion_property` pair used by the Jira client to request fields and by the Notion client to build page properties.
 Adjust this file to match your workspace.
+Any Notion properties that do not exist in the target database are ignored during page creation or updates to avoid API errors.

 ------------------------------------------------------------------------